 The Everest Three Passes trek offers you the most mesmerizing views of the lofty Himalayan Range.
-This itinerary covers all the destinations like Gokyo Lake, Everest Base Camp and all three passes in this package.
-This Everest Three Passes Trek is best for those trekkers who want Everest trekking through adventurous trail Everest Three Pass trekking will be the best option for them.
+This itinerary covers all the destinations like Gokyo Lake, Everest Base Camp, and all three passes in this package.
+This Everest Three Passes Trek is best for those trekkers who want Everest trekking through adventurous trails Everest Three Pass Trekking will be the best option for them.
 The major attractions of this trek are the Renjo, Chola and Kongma La passes.
 We also visit the highlight most popular place of this trek the ‘Everest Base Camp’.

-This Three Passes trekking goes via several Sherpa villages, which is the best opportunity to observe the authentic life style of mountain people.
-Like other trekking of Everest region this trekking also trek starts with the fight from Kathmandu to the Lukla Airport, the gate-way of Everest Namche Bazar (3440m) a Sherpa territory.
-Namche Bazzar is the main centre of the Everest (Khumbu) region and has government offices, ATMs, Internet cafes, shops, restaurants, a bakery and many more.
-This is the very good place for acclimatization.
+This Three Passes trekking goes via several Sherpa villages, which is the best opportunity to observe the authentic lifestyle of mountain people.
+Like other trekking of the Everest region this trekking also trek starts with the flight from Kathmandu to the Lukla Airport, the gateway of Everest Namche Bazar (3440m) a Sherpa territory.
+Namche Bazaar is the main center of the Everest (Khumbu) region and has government offices, ATMs, Internet cafes, shops, restaurants, a bakery, and many more.
+This is a very good place for acclimatization.
 From Namche Bazaar it takes the path to Thame village and Lungdhen.
-The next morning of their arrival in Lungdhen they move to cross first pass Renjola.
+The next morning of their arrival in Lungdhen they move to cross first past Renjola.
 Crossing Renjola they down to beautiful mountain lake Gokyo.
-That night they sleep in the mountain lodge nearby Gokyo Lake.
-Next morning first of all our trekking guide takes them for climbing Gokyo Ri.
-Another days we takes us to Everest Base Camp via Gorakshep, the flat field below Kala Patthar, 5,545 metres (18,192 ft) and Mt.
+That night they sleep in the mountain lodge near Gokyo Lake.
+Next morning first of all our trekking guide takes them to climb Gokyo Ri.
+Another day we took us to Everest Base Camp via Gorakshep, the flat field below Kala Patthar, 5,545 meters (18,192 ft), and Mt.
 Pumori.
-Alternatively, the comeback route can be arranged through the Chola Pass and Thame trail offers the pleasure adventurous psyche with more marvelous view of lofty High Himalayans exploring the Nepalese culture and tradition of Khumbu Region.
+Alternatively, the comeback route can be arranged through the Chola Pass and the Thame trail offers the pleasure adventurous psyche with a more marvelous view of the lofty High Himalayas exploring the Nepalese culture and tradition of the Khumbu Region.